 Scatter the butter on the flour mixture and pulse until the mixture resembles coarse cornmeal.
 Don’t worry if there are bits of butter (petite pea size) better to under process than over process.
 With the machine running add cream all at once.

-Stop as soon as you have added all the cream and it begins to come together.
+With the machine running, add cream.
 Pulse until the dough starts to clump and then STOP!
 You will still see dry bits but that’s ok.
 Pour the mixture out on a flat surface, gather and knead the dough gently to bring it together.
 Roll it into a 1/2 to 3/4 inch thick disc.
 Using a biscuit cutter approximately 3 inches in diameter cut out as many rounds and place them on an ungreased cookie sheet about 2 inches apart.

 As your shortcakes are baking, prep your fruit and whip your cream.
 I slice my strawberries, sprinkle a touch of sugar on them and let them macerate a bit.
 Nothing better than strawberry juice soaking into those cakes.